skatt621/virtualflask/README.md

 # virtualflask
-A Python/Flask/BASH-based web interface for Oracle VM VirtualBox.
+A Python/Flask/BASH-based web interface for Oracle VM VirtualBox for Linux systems.

 ## Setting up virtualflask
 ### These will get the interface usable